Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: School Opening and COVID-19 Spread

-Table \ref{app_table1} presents estimates and standard errors for AB, DAB-SS and AB-LASSO-SS with $K=2$ and $K=5$.
-For the AB-LASSO-SS estimators, the penalty parameters are chosen in the same way as in the simulation study of Section \ref{sim}.
+Table \ref{app_table1} presents estimates and standard errors for AB-LASSO, AB-LASSO-SS with $K=2$, AB, DAB-SS, and DFE-A.\footnote{For conciseness, we do not report the results for the autoregressive coefficients, as they are not the policy parameters of interest, but they are available from authors upon request.} The likelihood-based estimator is excluded because applying the \texttt{dpm} function in \textsf{R} that we use in the numerical simulations results in a singular design error.
+For the AB-LASSO and AB-LASSO-SS estimators, the penalty parameters are chosen based on the calibrated simulation in Appendix \ref{app.cab}.
 The coefficients of the model measure the short run effects of the covariates.
 In addition to these coefficients, we report results for the long-run effects obtained as $\theta_k/(1-\sum_{j=1}^4\beta_j)$ where $\theta_k$ is the coefficient of the covariate of interest and $\beta_1,\ldots,\beta_4$ are the coefficients of $Y_{i,t-1},\ldots,Y_{i,t-4},$ respectively.
-All the methods reveal positive and significant effects of K-12 school and college visits on the spread of COVID-19.
-In particular, an increase in visits to K-12 schools and colleges is associated with a higher number of cases in both the short and long run.
-The estimated effects of mask mandates and stay-at-home orders are negative and significant both in the short and long runs.
-The effect of banning gathering is found to be negative and significant under AB and DAB-SS, but positive and barely significant under AB-LASSO-SS.

-Comparing AB-LASSO-SS with AB, AB-LASSO-SS produces similar estimates of short-run effects but significantly smaller long-run effects in absolute value.
-AB-LASSO-SS also produces more precise estimates of both effects than AB.
-The difference might be attributed to the bias in the autoregressive coefficients in AB.
-In particular, AB-LASSO-SS gives significantly smaller estimates of the coefficient of $Y_{i,t-1}$.
-In general, the results of AB-LASSO-SS are not sensitive to the number of folds $K$.
-Debiasing the standard AB through half-splitting the panel does not result in significant changes in the estimates.
+All the methods reveal positive and significant effects of K-12 school openings and college visits on the spread of COVID-19.
+In particular, allowing K-12 school openings and college visits is associated with a higher number of cases in both the short and long run.
+The estimated effects of mask mandates and stay-at-home orders are negative and significant both in the short and long run.
+The positive coefficient of weekly test growth is found to be marginally significant.